Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 Automating server configuration in this way has many advantages, such as:

 - Consistency: Human error
-- Efficiency: Complex server configurations
+- Efficiency: Complex server configurations | reproduction of environments and applications
-- Simplicity: Ansible is easy to set up and use
+- Simplicity: Users can get up to speed and be productive quickly with the tool